Fishing in the North Sea: Overfishing

 In recent decades, overfishing has left many fisheries unproductive, disturbing the marine food chain dynamics and costing jobs in the fishing industry.
 Herring, cod and plaice fisheries may soon face the same plight as mackerel fishing which ceased in the 1970s due to overfishing.

 Since the 1960s, various regulations have attempted to protect the stocks of fish such as limited fishing times and limited numbers of fishing boats, among other regulations.
 However, these rules were never systematically enforced and did not bring much relief.
 Since then, the United Kingdom and Denmark, two important fishing nations, became members of the EU, and have attempted, with the help of the Common Fisheries Policy, to bring the problem under control.
 Countries in the EU also have their own policies and laws in an attempt to address the problem of overfishing.
 The differing policies between countries have been blamed as the cause of tension between fishers, such as the 2012 English Channel scallop fishing dispute.

 Norway, not a member of the EU, has also reached an agreement with the European Community concerning fishing policy.
 Regional advisory committees meet with the EU to help enforce policy.

 In addition to threats due to food-chain disturbances, non-target species often wind up as victims of intense fishing.
 Sea turtles, dolphins, harbour porpoises, rays, and dozens of fish species are killed or injured by trawlers nets and beams.
-Denmark's trawler fishing alone accounts for the deaths of 5,000 porpoises a year.
 Trawling can also have a destructive effect on seabed habitats as the trawler beams drag along the floor can uproot plants and destroy reefs.